Udacity Vs Coursera 2023: Ultimate Comparison

 2. Specialization Courses:

-Such courses are quite helpful to those who want to achieve career goals along with goals of professional development.
+Such courses are pretty helpful to those who want to achieve career goals and professional development goals.
 These courses come in series and offer completion certificates.
-The courses also have many practical activities.
+The Course also has many practical activities.

 3. Online Degree Courses

 Coursera also has a few online degrees.
-However, they are not quite useful in securing college credits.
+However, they are not entirely helpful in securing college credits.
 The options are limited as well – Master in Business, Data as well as Computer Science.

 Udacity Vs Coursera: Subjects offered